AbdulHadiRadi/GardenFarm/README.md

 # GardenFarm
 #Java
-#A system to track transitions of a farm
+#The system tracks financial information of a farm